sajifio/sajifio/README.md

 <h3 align="left">I'm a full stack developer based in London</h3>

-- 🌱 I’m currently learning more about **chatbots, Java, JavaScript and React**
+- 🌱 I’m currently learning more about **chatbots, Java, JavaScript and React.**

+- 🔭 Looking for my first full stack development role.

 - ⚡ Fun fact **I love to cook.
 My signature dish is roast chicken with preserved lemon.**